JoeyStanley/real/_posts/2018-02-03-recording-equipment-for-sociolinguistic-interviews.md

 So, I have a new equipment lineup.
 With other videos like [this](https://www.youtube.com/watch?v=YI_3MwwQUDw) on how set one up, [this](https://www.youtube.com/watch?v=44v8EGGW_HA) which showed me why those that work with recorders won't work with iPhones, [this](https://www.youtube.com/watch?v=bR4f8zTmmag) which showed how bad an iPhone set up is, and [this](https://www.youtube.com/watch?v=bR4f8zTmmag) which showed me where to hook it on, I feel like a pro.

-[And yes, the citations and links were in the original.
-This is how I write notes to myself.]

 ### Thursday, May 31, 2016

 I went ahead and bought the recorder, microphone, and hard drive.
 They'll be here Thursday.
 I'm really excited.